-Other information e.g. level of support required, including during fire alarms etc.

-Describe what constitutes a medical emergency for the pupil and the action to take if this occurs.

-What to look for

-The action to take

-Who should be contacted?

-Is there an emergency plan prepared by a health professional?
-If so, it should be attached to this document.

-Who is responsible in an emergency (state if different for off-site activities)

-Plan developed with Name Signature

-Staff training e.g. what is needed?
-Who will provide this?
-What has been undertaken?
-Cover arrangements in the event of staff absence.

-Form copied to (✔) Who needs to be aware in school?
-Parent Healthcare professional teacher(s)
+Other information e.g. level of support rt required, includin g during fire alarms etc. Describe what constitutes a medical of emergency for the p oupil and the action to take if this occurs.
+What to look for The action to take Who should be contacted? to a la salth profession 1215 14 chould La company Is there an emergency plan prepared l by a nealth profession onal?lf so, it snouid be attached to this document.
+Who is responsible in an emergency ( (state if different fo r off-site activities) Plan developed with Name Signature Staff training e.g. what is needed?
+We event of staff absence. /ho will provide this ?
+What has been un dertaken?
+Cover arrangements in the Form copied to (🗸) Who needs to be e aware in school?
+Parent Healthcare profess sional teacher(s)